 The New York Times calls Anuvab Pal ‘India’s Most intelligent comedian’.
 The BBC calls him India’s answer to British wit.
 His stand-up comedy special The Nation Wants To Know, has played over 500 sold out shows from Mumbai to Sydney to San Francisco.
 His current show, Empire, a comedy show based on the history of the British Empire in India, has played in 12 cities worldwide and been called “Spectacular” by CNN and “A laugh riot with brilliant ideas” by NDTV.
-Empire had a hugely successful run at the Soho Theatre in May, and Anuvab is currently performing the show at the Edinburgh Festival Fringe – to rave reviews!
-Later this month, Anuvab will be seen on BBC2 as part of the BBC’s Big Asian Stand Up shows, recorded at the iconic Leeds City Varieties Hall.
+Empire had a hugely successful run at the Soho Theatre in May, and at the Edinburgh Festival Fringe in August, where he received rave reviews!
+Anuvab was recently seen on BBC2 as part of the BBC’s Big Asian Stand Up shows, recorded at the iconic Leeds City Varieties Hall.

 Anuvab is the only Indian stand-up comedian after Russell Peters to sell out The Gotham Comedy Club in New York in record time.
 He’s also the only Indian comedian invited to perform at Harvard University.
 The Times of India lists him among India’s top 5 English speaking comedians, having played over 750 shows and sold out houses across India, the Middle East, Singapore, Hong Kong, San Francisco, South by Southwest Austin Texas, Laugh Boston, New York.
 Anuvab is turning his attention towards the UK, having been a regular at the London Comedy Store but looking to share his observations on the British influence of India and absurdities thereof.
 In 2016, Anuvab was chosen among the top comedians in India to have his comedy special available on Amazon Prime Video, among the premiere shows of Amazon’s India debut.
 The same year, he joined the hilarious pan-global satirical podcast The Bugle alongside Andy Zaltzman.
 It is with Andy Zaltzman that he has co-created the upcoming BBC Radio 4 comedy series Empire.